 Dr. Coletta then discusses your options with you and determines the best course of action.

-Depending on the type of injury you have and its severity, Dr. Coletta takes several different approaches to wound care, including debridement and hyperbaric oxygen therapy.
+Depending on the type of injury you have and its severity, Dr. Coletta takes several different approaches to wound care, including debridement.
 Debridement is the process Dr. Coletta uses to remove dead skin and tissue from your wound to help it heal.